Juan Carlos Ferrero: 2001: Top 10 debut

 Ferrero began the year poorly, suffering three consecutive losses.
 This streak began with a second round loss at the Australian Open to Australian Andrew Ilie in five sets, followed by losses at the Davis Cup to Dutch Raemon Sluiter, in five sets, and in the first round at Rotterdam to Ivan Ljubičić.
 Ferrero bounced back with a title win in Dubai, where he upset World No. 5 Magnus Norman in the quarterfinals before defeating Marat Safin in the final.
-He suffered a first round loss at Indian Wells in three tie–break sets to Nicolás Massú, and a fourth round loss to Gastón Gaudio in Miami.
+He suffered a first-round loss at Indian Wells in three tie–break sets to Nicolás Massú, and a fourth-round loss to Gastón Gaudio in Miami.

 Ferrero began the European clay season by winning the Estoril Open in an all–Spanish final, defeating Félix Mantilla.
-With this win he became No. 9 in the world, his first entry into the top ten.
+With this win, he became No. 9 in the world, his first entry into the top ten.
 Ferrero then suffered an early exit at the second round of the Monte Carlo Masters to Galo Blanco.
 He recovered by winning two tournaments in a row: the Barcelona Open, where he defeated Carlos Moyá, and the Rome Masters, where he defeated Gustavo Kuerten.
-This was Ferrero's first win over a No. 1-ranked opponent, and his first Masters title.
+This was Ferrero's first win over a world No. 1 and his first Masters title.
 Ferrero made it to a third consecutive final at the Hamburg Masters, which he lost to Albert Portas.
 He reached the semifinals at the French Open for the second consecutive year after defeating Lleyton Hewitt in straight sets.
-He then lost to No. 1 seed, defending champion, and eventual champion Kuerten in straight sets.
+He then lost to the No. 1 seed, defending champion, and eventual champion Kuerten in straight sets.
 Ferrero then played his first Wimbledon, where he reached the third round before losing to Britain's Greg Rusedski in straight sets.

 Ferrero reached the finals at Gstaad, where he lost to Jiří Novák.
 He lost to Nicolás Lapentti in the quarterfinals of the Austrian Open, and to Patrick Rafter in the quarterfinals of the Canada Masters.
-Ferrero's results in the US were disappointing: he lost to Hicham Arazi in the second round of Cincinnati, and was upset by compatriot Tommy Robredo in a tight five setter in the third round of the US Open.
+Ferrero's results in the US were disappointing: he lost to Hicham Arazi in the second round of Cincinnati, and was upset by compatriot Tommy Robredo in a tight five-setter in the third round of the US Open.
 Ferrero then helped his Davis Cup team get back to the World Group stage by defeating Uzbekistan's Oleg Ogorodov.
 He made the quarterfinals of the Salem Open, where he lost to Rainer Schüttler, and of Lyon, where he lost to Younes El Aynaoui.
 Ferrero then lost in the first round of the Stuttgart Masters, to Thomas Enqvist and the St. Petersburg Open, to Rainer Schüttler.
 At the final Masters event of the year in Paris, he lost to Arazi in the third round.
 Ferrero qualified for the Tennis Masters Cup.
 In the round robin stage, he lost to Yevgeny Kafelnikov, but defeated Gustavo Kuerten and Goran Ivanišević to advance to the semifinals.
 In the semis, he lost to eventual champion Lleyton Hewitt.
 He finished the year ranked World No. 5.